sttoracle/ORACASB/README.md

 </center>
 </div>

-Refer to the handout you recieved  that will contain CASB login credentials to a shared workshop CASB tenant. **Within a new private browsing tab**, navigate to the shared Oracle CASB Service URL at  [https://trial.palerra.net/sessions](https://trial.palerra.net/sessions)  and **use the credentials of the shared tenant you received to perform this exercise.**
+Refer to the handout you received  that will contain CASB login credentials to a shared workshop CASB tenant. **Within a new private browsing tab**, navigate to the shared Oracle CASB Service URL at  [https://trial.palerra.net/sessions](https://trial.palerra.net/sessions)  and **use the credentials of the shared tenant you received to perform this exercise.**

 ![](images/CASB/casb_login.png)